MoonHighway/javascript-jungle-guide/src/book/hello-world/periodic-table-primitives/numbers/devtools-console.md

 - Show where the tags are `Elements Console Sources Network >>`
 - Switch between `Elements` and `Console`
 - Show how to position the dev tools on the bottom or to the side
-- show how to clear the console
+- Show how to clear the console
 - Show how to show and hide the console options
 - Uncheck the preserve console log option